-- Derbyshire is one of the counties farthest from the sea (around 70 to 80 miles) and home to the Peak District, a popular touring destination for walkers.
-It was in this county that many people died last time a major virus struck.
-And the locals isolated themselves from others, so they died from the plague, and nobody else did.
-True selflessness, from these friendly folk.
-The heavily-populated graveyards in many of the villages, are testament to a kindness done for all.
+- Derbyshire is the farthest county from the sea (70 to 80 miles) and home to the popular Peak District.
+This county has an interesting history, considering the present pandemic.
+Last time a major virus struck, the locals isolated themselves so they died from the Plague, but nobody else did.
+The heavily-populated graveyards in many villages, are testament to their selflessness.

-- Northamptonshire is home to beautiful countryside, castles and stately homes.
+- Northamptonshire is bang in the middle of England: home to beautiful countryside, castles and stately home.
 One is the birthplace of Princess Diana, who is buried on an island on the family estate.
-Jane Austen’s novel Mansfield Park was set here, and Richard Coles (the tall one who partnered with Jimmy Somerville to create The Communards) lives here – he is the local vicar!
+Jane Austen’s beautiful novel Mansfield Park was set here.

-- Nottinghamshire is the home of Sherwood Forest, where Robin Hood robbed from the rich, to give to the poor (modern life suggests this is usually the other way around).
-Major Oak (a tree) is around 800 to 1000 years old, with arms so old they are now held up by scaffolding!
-His saplings are being dotted around the world (he also gave shelter to Robin Hood and his merry men!)
+- Nottinghamshire is the home of Sherwood Forest (where Robin Hood robbed from the rich, to give to the poor – modern life suggests this is usually the other way around).
+Major Oak (a tree) is 800 to 1000 years old, with arms so old they are now held up by scaffolding!
+His saplings are dotted around the world (he also gave shelter to Robin Hood).

-- Rutland is England’s smallest county (this changes, depending on whether the tide is in or out on the Isle of Wight).
-Due to no motorways, it has not fast food chains or supermarkets.
-Rutland Water is a man-made reservoir has brought back breeding ospreys.
-Thousands of migrating birds adore this lake, which offers a popular circular walk.
+- Rutland is England’s smallest county (this changes, depending on whether the tide is in or out on Isle of Wight).
+Due to no motorways, it has no fast food chains or supermarkets (yippee!)
+Rutland Water is a man-made reservoir but has bought back endangered ospreys, which now thrive with other migrating birds.
+Visitors can walk or cycle around the entire lake.

-- Staffordshire is mostly known for its pottery and being the town (Stoke-on-Trent) where Robbie Williams comes from.
-But it also has lots of beautiful wild moorlands, and parts of the Peak District, as well as Cannock Chase.
-It’s also home to Flash – the highest village in England.
+- Staffordshire is mostly known for its pottery and the town of Stoke-on-Trent.
+It also has beautiful wild moorlands, parts of the Peak District and Flash – the highest village in England.

 - Warwickshire is home to Rugby (a town named after the sport) and Stratford-Upon-Avon (the birthplace of Shakespeare, who apparently was a socially conscious property tycoon).
-Nuneaton was so-loved by Larry Grayson that he never left, even after he gained fame and fortune later in life.
+Nuneaton was so-loved by Larry Grayson, that he never felt.
+He was born there, and died there too.

-- West Midlands is mostly comprised of three cities: Birmingham, Wolverhampton and Coventry, although you will find many pretty villages dotted around (it’s only a few miles to rural Shropshire).
-Outside of Spaghetti Junction, you’ll find lots of green space and a thriving arts and music culture.
+- West Midlands is mostly comprised of three cities: Birmingham, Wolverhampton and Coventry.
+But’s not all urban.
+Outside of here and Spaghetti Junction, you’ll find many pretty villages and green space (it’s only a few miles to rural Shropshire).
+A thriving arts & music culture.

-- Worcestershire is home to the cathedral city of Worcester, but the rest is mostly rural.
-The Malvern Hills are not easy to climb, and used as practice by mountaineers before attempting Everest.
-It is said that on a clear day, you can (from the summit) see Herefordshire, the Bristol Channel, 3 cathedrals, parts of 13 counties and the Welsh mountains.
+- Worcestershire is home to the cathedral city of Worcester, but the rest of the county is mostly rural.
+The Malvern Hills are not easy to climb (they are used as practice by mountaineers attempting Everest).
+On a clear day you can see (from the summit) Herefordshire, the Bristol Channel, 3 cathedrals, parts of 13 counties and the Welsh mountains.